jperon/lyluatex/lyluatex.md

 #### Latest version

-Copy `lyluatex.sty` and `lyluatex.lua` from this repository into your `TEXMF` tree, or clone this repostory into your `TEXMF` tree using Git, then run `mktexlsr`.
-Note that in this case your local copy will shadow the version possibly installed in your \TeX\ distribution.
+Copy `lyluatex.sty` and `lyluatex.lua` from this repository into your `TEXMFHOME` tree, or clone this repostory into your `TEXMFHOME` tree using Git.
+In many cases this will be `$HOME/texmf`, and \lyluatex\ should be located below `$TEXMFHOME/tex/luatex`.
+It is important that this is the `luatex` tree because otherwise \LuaLaTeX\ will still find the version from TeXLive first and use that instead of your local clone.

 # Usage